vechiato/vechiato.github.io/content/post/cloudflare pages.md

 ---
 author: "Marcus Vechiato"
-title: "How to Host Your Website for Free Using Cloudflare Pages"
+title: "How to Host Your Website for Free as friendly as possible for beginners"
 date: "2024-10-26"
 thumbnail: "/obsidian/cloudflare_pages.png"
 publish: true